OnoNguyen/EthereumTransactionSearch/EthereumTransactionSearch/README.md

             var methodInstance = methodFactory.GetMethod((address, blockNumber));
             var result = await methodInstance.ExecuteAsync();

-4. Testings: Specs tests are mandatory for each method class created, comprising of Suceeded and Failed tests on the Execute method of the class. e.g:
+4. Testings: Specs tests are mandatory for each method class created.
+Tests are around the execute method in the class.
+Make sure you cover all scenarios of the method specs. e.g: UnexisingAddressShouldReturnNoResult, UnexisingBlockShouldReturnNoResult, ResultsShouldMatchWithExpectedJson ...

 Notes:
 - validations on input and output data type is forced at compile time.